Last updated 1 August 2023

 Strictly speaking, the party does not have a deputy leader.
 However, the Parliamentary Party in the House of Commons (i.e. the MPs) elect a deputy leader, who is commonly referred to as the party’s deputy leader.

-Jo Swinson is the current deputy leader, elected unopposed in 2017.
+Daisy Cooper is the current deputy leader, taking up the post in 2020.
 Her predecessors were:

 - Russell Johnston (1988-1992)